 I have many varied activities in my life – seems like I’ve had several complete lifetimes, all rolled into one!

-We were out in the sticks, and as we told people coming to visit, “it’s not actually in the middle of nowhere, but you can see it from here.”
-(And, no, you can’t get cell phone reception!)
+We were out in the sticks, REALLY the sticks.
+Eight miles out a dirt road, 50 miles (one way to a WalMart or movie theater.
+As we told people coming to visit, “it’s not actually in the middle of nowhere, but you can see it from here.”
+(And, no, you couldn’t get cell phone reception!)

 The ranch was owned by 8 descendants of my father, all women, covering three generaltions and a 60-year age difference between the oldes and the youngest.
 I was the Ranch Manager from 2003 and learned a great deal about roads, timber, water, and weeds!
 I completed my Master Woodland Manager course in 2012.